Imran Khan asked for IMF guarantee for timely general elections - ExBulletin

 Imran Khan asked for IMF guarantee for timely general elections

-Islamabad, July 9 Pakistan Tehreek-e-Insaf (PTI) Chairman Imran Khan has asked the International Monetary Fund (IMF) for a guarantee that general elections in Pakistan will be held on schedule, local media reported .
+Islamabad, Pakistan Tehreek-e-Insaf (PTI) Chairman Imran Khan has asked the International Monetary Fund (IMF) for guarantees that general elections in Pakistan will be held on schedule, local media reported.

 In an effort to gain assurance and support for key objectives and policies under the recently announced $3 billion rescue package, an IMF delegation called the PTI chief in Lahore days before the board meeting of the global lender, to review and possibly approve the Stand-by Agreement (SBA) for Pakistan.